bhaecker/feasibility-study-ML-on-ECC/README.md

 ## Classification
 After getting comfortable with the curve and the problem we'd like to solve, we are ready to takle it, by reformulating it as a classification problem.
-The idea is straightforward: While we can compute the first table from left to right easily
+The idea is straightforward: While we can compute the following table easily from left to right

 | P1  | P2  | k  | Q1  | Q2  |
 |-----|-----|----|-----|-----|